HarrisonHemstreet/TIL-2023/til.md

 RS-8398:
 Setting I'm  working with just adds more info in the right bottom most box of the printed out invoice.
 It should be a 'D' and an 'L' with their own prices.
-You can also see these numbers when the setting is enabled on the search airbill table on the right under webship
+You can also see these numbers when the setting is enabled on the View/Edit Invoices table on the right under webship

 ask Chris M to see the modal.
 There should be a modal associated with this setting